apereo/cas/installation/Configuring-Ticketing-Components.md

 ####`NeverExpiresExpirationPolicy`
 The never expires policy allows tickets to exist indefinitely.

-<div class="alert alert-warning">Use of this policy has significant consequences to overall security policy and should be enabled only after thorough review by a qualified security team.
+<div class="alert alert-warning"><strong>Usage Warning!</strong><p>Use of this policy has significant consequences to overall security policy and should be enabled only after thorough review by a qualified security team.
 There are also implications to server resource usage for the ticket registries backed by filesystem storage.
-Since disk storage for tickets can never be reclaimed for those registries with this policy in effect, use of this policy with those ticket registry implementations is strongly discouraged.</div>
+Since disk storage for tickets can never be reclaimed for those registries with this policy in effect, use of this policy with those ticket registry implementations is strongly discouraged.</p></div>

 #####Usage Example
 {% highlight xml %}